๐Ÿ”ช Gadgets & Tools

 Best Kitchen Scales 2026: For Baking, Cooking and Portion Control

 Measuring by weight rather than volume is the single most impactful change a home cook can make for baking consistency.
-A cup of flour can vary by up to 30% depending on how it is scooped โ a gram is always a gram.
-Here are the best kitchen scales for every use case.
+A cup of flour can vary by up to 30% depending on how it is scooped โ€” a gram is always a gram.
+For more essential baking equipment, see our baking for beginners guide.

 Best Overall: OXO Good Grips 11lb Food Scale

 The OXO Good Grips scale is the most recommended digital kitchen scale by professional bakers and cooking schools.
-The large, clearly readable display pulls out from under the platform โ making it readable even with a large bowl on top blocking the screen.
+The large display pulls out from under the platform โ€” readable even with a large bowl on top.
 Measures in grams, ounces, pounds, and kilograms.
 The 11lb capacity handles the largest mixing bowls.
 Tare function zeros the scale with any container in place.
 Dishwasher-safe platform.
-The definitive choice for serious home bakers.

 Best Budget: Ozeri Pronto Digital Scale